ethereumproject/go-ethereum/README.md

 Official Go language implementation of the Ethereum protocol supporting the _original_ chain.
 Ethereum Classic (ETC) offers a censorship-resistant and powerful application platform for developers in parallel to Ethereum (ETHF), while differentially rejecting the DAO bailout.

-> Please Note: Geth 3.4.0 has been merged to the master branch, and is currently in internal testing.
-Please be advised that all references and instructions in the README in regard to 3.4.0 are forward-looking; we're aiming to release 3.4 this week (of 8 May 2017).
-Thanks for your patience.

 ## Install

 ### :rocket: From a release binary